 Knowing what to expect can help make your road to recovery after breast reduction surgery as smooth as possible.

-How long will it take to recover?
+How long will it take to recover from breast reduction surgery?

 Will I feel pain?

 Pain management is important for healing and a smooth recovery.
 There will be discomfort after your surgery.
 Your doctor can treat your pain so you feel comfortable and can get the rest you need.
 Call your doctor if your pain worsens or changes because it may be a symptom of a complication.

 Breast reduction surgery is a common but major surgery with significant risks and potential complications.
 Consider getting a second opinion about all your choices before having breast reduction surgery.

 It is important to keep your follow-up appointments after breast reduction surgery.
 Contact your doctor for questions and concerns between appointments.
 Call your doctor right away or get immediate medical care if you have bleeding, pus, fever, or concerns about any other symptoms.